Barnard College: Traditions

-Big Sub: Towards the beginning of each fall semester, Barnard College supplies a 700+ feet long subway sandwich.
+Big Sub: Toward the beginning of each fall semester, Barnard College supplies a 700+ feet long subway sandwich.
 Students from the college can take as much of the sub as they can carry.
 The sub has kosher, dairy free, vegetarian, and vegan sections.
 This event is organized by the student-run activities council, McAC.

 Academic affiliations

 Relationship with Columbia University

 The Barnard Bulletin in 1976 described the relationship between the college and Columbia University as "intricate and ambiguous".
 Barnard president Debora Spar said in 2012 that "the relationship is admittedly a complicated one, a unique one and one that may take a few sentences to explain to the outside community".

 Outside sources often describe Barnard as part of Columbia; The New York Times in 2013, for example, called Barnard "an undergraduate women's college of Columbia University".
 Its front gates read "Barnard College of Columbia University."

 Barnard describes itself as "both an independently incorporated educational institution and an official college of Columbia University" that is "one of the University's four colleges, but we're largely autonomous, with our own leadership and purse strings", and advises students to state "Barnard College, Columbia University" or "Barnard College of Columbia University" on résumés.